MDLC01/board-n-pieces/src/lib.typ

   /// The position to display.
   position,

-  /// A list of squares to highlight.
+  /// A list of squares to mark.
   ///
   /// Can be specified as a list of strings containing the square names, or as a
   /// single string containing multiple whitespace-separated squares.
 For
   /// example, `("d4", "e4", "d5", "e5")` is equivalent to `"d4 e4 d5 e5"`.
-  highlighted-squares: (),
+  marked-squares: (),
   /// A list of arrows to draw.
   ///
   /// Must be a list of strings containg the start and end squares.
 For example,